annalyellis/recipes_statistical_analysis/README.md

 **Null Hypothesis:** The model is fair.
 Its RMSE for high calorie and low calorie recipes are roughtly the same, and any differences are due to random chance.

 **Alternative Hypothesis:** The model is unfair.
-Its RMSE for high calorie recipies is lower than its precision for low calorie recipes.
+Its RMSE for high calorie recipes is lower than its precision for low calorie recipes.

 The test statistic is the difference in RMSE and the significance level is 0.05.
 With a p-value of 0.001, I reject the null hypothesis.